tgirke/GEN242/content/en/tutorials/github/github.md

 + Select `Deploy from a branch` under `Source`
 + Select a branch in the `GitHub Pages` section
 + Save the changes and wait until a URL is provided for your site.
-+ To test, upload an HTML file and append its paths to the URL provided in provious step.
++ To test, upload an HTML file and append its paths to the URL provided in previous step.